BRONX, New York (WABC) -- Love is in the air at the Bronx Zoo, kind of...

-The popularity has taken Name A Roach into its sixth year as thousands of people from all over the world ready to name their roach after someone in their lives.
-But people get creative too, naming a roach after political candidates, celebrities and other public figures.
+The popularity has taken Name A Roach into its fifth year as thousands of people from all over the world have already named their roach after someone in their lives.
+But people get creative too, naming a roach after political candidates, celebrities, and other public figures.

-These Madagascar hissing cockroaches are the world's largest roach species, reaching nearly 4 inches long.
-The hissing noise is emitted as a defense mechanism, and Boyer also said these aren't your typical New York City cockroaches.
-They are a fantastic roach species vital to the ecology and completely harmless.
+These Madagascar hissing cockroaches are the world's largest roach species reaching nearly four-inches long and the hissing noise is emitted as a defense mechanism.
+Don Boyer also said these aren't your typical New York City cockroaches, they are a fantastic roach species vital to the ecology and completely harmless.

-According to Boyer, nothing says love like naming a cockroach...
+According to Don Boyer, nothing says love like naming a cockroach after someone...